depositar/ckanext-datapackager/README.md

 You'll need to install the dev requirements to run the tests:

-To run the tests on CKAN >= 2.9, do:
+To run the tests, do:

     pytest --ckan-ini=test.ini ckanext/dcat/tests

-To run the tests on CKAN <= 2.8, do:

-    nosetests --nologcapture --ckan --with-pylons=test-nose.ini ckanext/dcat/tests/nose

 Note that ckanext-datapackager's `test.ini` file assumes that the relative path from it to CKAN's `test-core.ini` file is `../ckan/test-core.ini`, i.e. that you have